thorpej/CoPicoVision/README.md

 available as through-hole), but I ultimately decided against it in order to try and keep a more retro look.
 I did, however, go with mostly all SMT parts in the power supply since at least one of the parts I wanted to use there was only available in SMT.
-Ultimately, this prooved necessary in order to be able to sweeze everything onto the board (I wanted to make at least a little clear board space for some silk screen markings).
+Ultimately, this proved necessary in order to be able to sweeze everything onto the board (I wanted to have at least a little clear board space for some silk screen markings).

 The board is 4 layers: signals (and ground fill) top and bottom, along with